-“fraudulent activity” is a pretty loose term thrown about in the online gambling world.
-It doesn’t necessarily mean you have broken the law… in a traditional sense, anyway.
+It’s important to note that “fraudulent activity” is a very loose term thrown about in the online gambling world.
+It doesn’t necessarily mean you have broken the law.
+But it’s a grey area, nonetheless.

 For example, it could relate to something seemingly harmless — such as re-claiming a signup bonus for a second time, or using a friend’s betting account.
-In the eyes of the Bookmaker this could be deemed as an act of fraud because you’re: “deceitfully impersonating another customer in order to benefit from an already-claimed bonus or promotion”.
+In the eyes of the Bookmaker this could be deemed as an act of fraud because you’re: “deceitfully impersonating another customer in order to benefit at the expense of the company”.

 Typically Bookies will ask for (1) a scan of your ID, and (2) a recent utility bill or bank statement.
-You can’t contest those requests — it’s the industry standard.
+It’s pointless to contest those requests — it’s the industry standard.
 Send it over in the format they want and don’t waste any more time.